 If your checking account balance is frequently near zero, no.

-Digit will cover the fees if it overdrafts your account (up to two times per customer), but it’s probably not a good fit if your checking account is always on the verge of empty.
+Digit does have a no-overdraft guarantee, but it’s probably not a good fit if your checking account is always on the verge of empty.

 If you’re nervous about giving a website access to your bank account, no.

 For Digit to work, you need to connect your checking account.

 I trust Digit because it uses 128-bit bank-level security.
 And it doesn’t store your bank login.
 Also, funds are FDIC-insured up to $250,000.

 This is probably Digit’s biggest drawback.

 Because it doesn’t charge any fees, Digit earns its money by investing your money and keeping the interest for itself.

 For me, the interest I’d earn in a savings account is already so minimal, I’m happy to let Digit keep the change.
 It’s worth it to not have to consciously save money (because it’s pretty much impossible for me).